145th Air Refueling Squadron: Air Mobility Command

-In September 1993, the 145th Air Refueling Squadron's parent 160th ARG was inactivated when budget reductions forced a reorganization of the Ohio Air National Guard units at Rickenbacker AGB.
-The 145th ARS was reassigned to the new 121st Operations Group under the re-organized 121st Air Refueling Wing, joining with the 166th Air Refueling Squadron, which had become a KC-135R squadron in 1992 when it retired its A-7D Corsair II ground support aircraft.
-With the addition of the 145th ARS, the 121st ARW became one of only a few "Super Wings" in the ANG, with twice as many aircraft assigned as other units.
+In September 1993, the squadron's parent group was inactivated with the implementation of the Air Force's Objective Wing program, bringing units on an installation under a single wing.
+The 145th was reassigned to the new 121st Operations Group under the reorganized 121st Air Refueling Wing, joining with the 166th Air Refueling Squadron, which had become a KC-135R squadron in 1992 when it retired its LTV A-7D Corsair II ground support aircraft.
+With the addition of the 145th, the 121st became one of only a few "Super Wings" in the Air National Guard, with twice as many aircraft assigned as other units.

-Under the 120th ARW, the squadron began flying from bases in southern France to support strike aircraft during Operation Deny Flight missions over the Balkans.
+Under the 121st Wing, the squadron began flying from bases in southern France to support strike aircraft during Operation Deny Flight missions over the Balkans.
 The unit was a fixture at Incirlik Air Base, Turkey, as well as Prince Sultan Air Base, Saudi Arabia, supporting Operations Northern Watch and Operation Southern Watch, respectively, over Iraq.

-After the terrorist attacks on 11 September 2001, the 121st Air Refueling Wing launched into immediate action supporting armed aircraft over the United States during Operation Noble Eagle.
-The 121st ARW had the distinction of flying more missions than any other unit during this time.
-The 121st ARW has also deployed and participated in War in Afghanistan (2001–2021), as well as in the Iraq War after 2003.
+After the terrorist attacks on 11 September 2001, the 121st Wing launched into immediate action supporting armed aircraft over the United States during Operation Noble Eagle.
+The squadronhas also deployed and participated in War in Afghanistan (2001–2021), as well as in the Iraq War after 2003.

-In addition to the combat deployments, the unit has also been very heavily tasked with airlift missions during national emergencies.
-Immediately following Hurricane Katrina in August 2005, the 121ARW was one of the first units to send aircraft into Louisiana filled with supplies and troops.
+In addition to the combat deployments, the unit has also been tasked with airlift missions during national emergencies.
+Immediately following Hurricane Katrina in August 2005, the squadron was one of the first units to send aircraft into Louisiana filled with supplies and troops.
 Similar missions were flown in September 2005, after Hurricane Rita.

 The squadron conducted its final KC-135R flight on 24 September 2013.
 The 145th stood down during 2014.